What is an emergency fund?

 Step 1: Set a goal

 Now that you know how much you should have in your emergency fund, you can set your own goal.
-Stay realistic and remember that an emergency fund should at least cover rent, utilities, debts, and food for three months.
+Stay realistic and remember that an emergency fund should at least cover rent or housing, utilities, debts, and food for three months.